Home site for the England-based PETTER family name.

 In England we need to study the Sussex/Surrey Petters and see if there is a link with my family, which could be called the Barnstable/Yeovil Petters.

-Kurt Hahn and others are researching the Petter families based in Germany and other countries of mainland Europe.
+Kurt Hahn and others are researching the Petter families which emigrated to North America from Austria, Germany and other countries of mainland Europe.

 Please inform me about your Petter family tree.